Battle of Hamel: Plans

-Australian Corps leadership crisis
+Australian Corps leadership

-Charles Bean, the official Australian war historian, noted that Monash was more effective the higher he rose within the Army, where he had greater capacity to use his skill for meticulous planning and organisation, and to innovate in the area of technology and tactics.
-Bean had been no great admirer of Monash in his early career, in part due to a general prejudice against Monash's Prussian-Jewish background, but more particularly because Monash did not fit Bean's concept of the quintessential Australian character that Bean was in the process of mythologising in his monumental work Australia in the War of 1914–1918.
-(Both Bean and Monash, however, having seen the very worst excesses of Allied military doctrines and the waste of life on the Western Front, were determined that the role of the commander was to look after, and protect as far as possible, the troops under their command.)
+Charles Bean, the official Australian war historian, noted that Monash was more effective the higher he rose within the Army, where he had greater capacity to use his skill for meticulous planning and organisation, and to exploit technology and tactics.
+Bean had been no great admirer of Monash in his early career, in part due to a general prejudice against Monash's Prussian-Jewish background, but more particularly because Monash did not fit Bean's concept of the quintessential Australian character that Bean was mythologising in his monumental work Australia in the War of 1914–1918.
+(Bean and Monash, having seen the very worst excesses of Allied military doctrines and the waste of life on the Western Front, were determined that the role of the commander was to look after, the troops under their command.)
 Bean wrote in his diary of Monash "We do not want Australia represented by men mainly because of their ability, natural and inborn in Jews, to push themselves".
 He conspired with prominent journalist Keith Murdoch to undermine Monash and remove him from the command of the Australian Corps.
 They misled Prime Minister Billy Hughes into believing that senior officers of the Corps were opposed to Monash.
 Hughes arrived at the front two days before the battle of Hamel, prepared to replace Monash.
-However, he first consulted with senior officers and heard their praise of their commander, and Monash also showed his superb power of planning for the upcoming battle.
-Hughes changed his mind and sustained Monash.
+He consulted senior officers and heard their praise of their commander, and Monash also showed his superb power of planning for the battle, Hughes changed his mind and kept Monash.